brodriguez8774/Python_ParallelGuiTutorial/readme.md

 self afterwards.

 ### Hints and Solution
-If you get stuck, need hints, or simply want to see a solution, check out the "solution" branch of this project.
+If you get stuck, need hints, or simply want to see a solution, check out the ``solution`` branch of this project.

 ## Steps